ripienaar/free-for-dev/README.md

   * [gocover.io](https://gocover.io/) — Code coverage for any [Go](https://golang.org/) package
   * [goreportcard.com](https://goreportcard.com/) — Code Quality for Go projects, free for Open Source
   * [gtmetrix.com](https://gtmetrix.com/) — Reports and thorough recommendations to optimize websites
-  * [hiberly.com](https://hiberly.com) - Tech debt toolkit for developers - grabs feedback from engineers after each merge, then aggregates this to quantify and highlight tech debt in the codebase.
-Free for use in retrospectives for up to 12 months.
   * [houndci.com](https://houndci.com/) — Comments on GitHub commits about code quality, free for Open Source
   * [Imgbot](https://github.com/marketplace/imgbot) — Imgbot is a friendly robot that optimizes your images and saves you time.
 Optimized images mean smaller file sizes without sacrificing quality.
 It's free for open source.
   * [resmush.it](https://resmush.it) — reSmush.it is a FREE API that provides image optimization. reSmush.it has been implemented on the most common CMS such as Wordpress, Drupal or Magento. reSmush.it is the most used image optimization API with more than 7 billions images already treated, and is still Free of charge.